codershubinc/open-api/README.md

 ## License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.

+- See the [LICENSE](./LICENSE) file for more information.

 ---